 - How would you compare your passion for the Bible to that of the Psalmist?

 - Why is it important to spend time in God’s Word and memorize scripture?
 Do you think it’s still relevant to your life today?

 Bring It Home: 3 Activities to Teach Kids about Seeking Wisdom from God

 1. Project 66

 This month we are challenging all elementary kids to memorize all 66 books of the Bible.
-To help you work on that with your kids, take a look at the Project 66 handout which has all of the books listed and divided by category.
 Begin by memorizing the Law, Historical and Wisdom books from the Old Testament this week as a family.
 Be sure to mark your calendars for January 31 from 7-9 for Watermark Kids Live, a family worship night in the Watermark Children’s Building.

 2. Time in God’s Word